SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

    created for every SQL statement (without manual `BEGIN`), and every transaction will be automatically committed.

-   Autocommit can be detrimental to performance, as for each write-transaction, SQLite requires to open, access and close the journal file.
+   Autocommit can be detrimental to performance, as for each write-transaction, SQLite requires to create, open, access, close and remove the journal file.
    If it is used in multi-threaded context, then there is also the lock overhead.

+   > By default, the journal file for a write-transaction would be deleted when
+   > it commits, but you can control whether to remove it with the `journal_mode`
+   > macro

    > For more information on the journal file, see the contens about rollback
    > journal in Ch3.